LuxDevHQ/LuxDevHQ-Ultimate-Python-Guide/01_basics/Basics_README.md

 print(a * b)
 print(a / b)
 ```
+Python calculates the result and displays it.
+This is useful in real-world scenarios like calculating totals, averages, or financial values.

 ### **6. User Input.**
+Programs become more powerful when they can interact with users.
+The ```input()``` function allows users to enter data.

 Allow programs to interact with users.

 ```
 name = input("Enter your name: ")
 print("Hello " + name)